 - Use the parchment paper to roll the dough.

 - Using a very sharp knife, slice the dough roll into 8 pieces.

 - Place the cinnamon rolls into the prepared pan and bake for 22-25 minutes.

 - While the cinnamon rolls are baking, combine icing ingredients in a small bowl.

 - Allow cinnamon rolls to cool slightly before topping with icing.

-If the dough is still too sticky after you have incorporated all of the flour, add more brown rice flour or millet flour until the dough can be handled.
+If the dough is still too sticky after you have incorporated all of the flour, add a little more brown rice flour or millet flour until the dough can be handled.
 You don’t want to add too much flour as it could make the rolls too firm.

 SHOP THIS RECIPE: